compoundingeffects/bigpictureschool/political_science.md

 ---
 # **Political Science**

 Political science, at its core, is the systematic study of how humans organize themselves to make collective decisions and distribute power.
-To understand this fully, let's start with some basic human realities:
+To understand this fully, let's start with some basic human realities.

 First, humans are social creatures who must live together in groups to survive and thrive.
 This creates a fundamental need for coordination and decision-making.
 When people live together, they must answer essential questions: Who gets what resources?
 How are disputes settled?
 Who can use force, and when?